RobThree/NGeoNames/README.md

 ### <a name="utilizing"></a>Utilizing geonames.org data

 The 'heart' of the library is the `ReverseGeoCode<T>` class.
 When you supply it with either `IEnumerable<GeoNames>` or `IEnumerable<ExtendedGeoNames>` it can be used to do a `RadialSearch()` or `NearestNeighbourSearch()`.
 Supplying the class with data can be done by either passing it to the class constructor or by using the `Add()` or `AddRange()` methods.
 You may want to call the `Balance()` method to balance the internal KD-tree, however; this is done automatically when the data is supplied via the constructor.
-Even if you choose to store your data in a database of custom (binary?) fileformat or anything else; as long as you provide an `IEnumerable` to this class you'll be able to use it.
+Even if you choose to store your data in a database or custom (binary?) fileformat or anything else; as long as you provide an `IEnumerable` to this class you'll be able to use it.

 ```c#
 // Create our ReverseGeoCode class and supply it with data